Shakthisree Gopalan

 Shakthisree Gopalan is an Indian vocalist, composer, songwriter and performer, famous for her collaborations with the music composers like A.R.
 Rahman.
 Aside from the film music, she is a regular in the independent music scene, performing with various bands over the years dabbling in Pop, R'n'B, trip-hop and jazz.

-She has also been performing and releasing music independently in multiple languages.

-She is an architect by profession, graduating from School of Architecture and Planning.

 Early life and education

 Shakthisree Gopalan was brought up in Kochi, Kerala.
 She did her schooling in Rajagiri Public School, Kalamassery.
 She moved to Chennai after her school and pursued her degree in architecture at the Anna University's School of Architecture and Planning.

 She was trained in Carnatic music for 13 years.
 During her 11th standard, SS Music conducted Voice Hunt 1.
 Since she was under 18, it ended with the auditions.
 Eventually in 2008, she won the second season of SS Music's Voice Hunt.
 She was first auditioned in November 2008 and got the opportunity to sing her debut song for the film TN 07 AL 4777.